Find yourself on Google Earth!

 Now that you know how to use some of the features of Google Earth, type your own address into the Search window and see what happens.

-Don’t forget to check Photos to see images around your home, and Map Styles for additional information about landmarks and places.
+Don’t forget to check Photos to see images around where you live, and Map Styles for additional information about landmarks and places.

 eSafety tip